2019 – Pro Stock Rules

 - This division was created as a controlled, economical and competitive form of racing.

-- Frame rail front to back must be constructed with a minimum 10 inch circumference .090 min. thick.
+- Frame rail front to back must be constructed with a minimum of 2” x 3” box steel with 10” circumference and 0.090” minimum thickness.

 - Cars with uni-body construction must be connected from the rear of the front clip to the front of the rear clip.

-- 2×3 frame material can be used to replace stock frame or to tie a uni-body chassis together.
+- 2” x 3” frame material can be used to replace stock frame or to tie a uni-body chassis together.
+Must be 0.090” min. thickness front to back.

-- Bracing around d the engine and radiator required a maximum 2” pipe.
+- Bracing around engine and radiator required with a maximum 2″ tube.
 One loop must be used with bracing allowed on each side from loop to frame and must be tied into main roll cage.

-- Bracingt must be kept inside fenders.
-No bracing may extend beyond the bumpers.
-No sharp edges are\ allowed.
+- Bracing must be kept inside fenders.
+No bracing may extend beyond bumpers.
+No sharp edges allowed.

 - 2 bars must run from top of roll cage to rear frame.
-Bracing must be inside of the trunk.
+Bracing must be inside trunk.

-- Strut plate on strut cars may only have one set of adjustable strut mounting holes.
+- Strut plate on strut cars may have slotted strut mounting holes.

-- Stock suspension only is permitted.
+- Only stock type suspension is permitted.
 All springs must remain in stock location.

 - All suspension parts must be stock or stock type replacement.

-- Rear leaf sprins may be mounted with no more than a 3” maximum difference front to rear.
+- Rear leaf springs may be mounted with no more than a 3” maximum difference front to rear.

 - No leaf spring slider mounts permitted.

-- All stock and aftermarket spring pads must be Fully welded (not just tacked) TO THE AXLE TUBE.
+- All stock and aftermarket spring pads must be fully welded to the axle tube.

 - Lower spring plates must remain stock and unaltered.
 Leaf spring centering bolt hole must remain untouched.

-- No torque arms, birdcages, or lift bars are allowed
+- No torque arms, birdcages, lift bars, pull bars or pan hard bars allowed.

 - Rears can be dropped and blocks are permitted under rears.